Trustworthy-Software/Revisiting-Android-App-Categorization/README.md

 **AndroCatSet** is released as a CSV file, which helps in saving memory storage since the CSV file weighs only 10.6 MB.
-All experiments were conducted 'on the fly,' with the APK files downloaded from **AndroZoo** whenever necessary.
+All experiments were conducted 'on the fly', with the APK files downloaded from **AndroZoo** whenever necessary.
 The methodology employed to construct **AndroCatSet** is extensively described in our paper.
 It comprises five columns: sha256